lincoln-nebraska-stadium-skyline.jpg

 TIF Overview for Nebraska Municipal Financial Advisors

 Nebraska’s Community Development Law creates a well-defined TIF framework with specific characteristics that shape your financial analysis.
-Proposed LB 1168 would introduce instruments that materially change the risk architecture.
+LB 1135, signed into law in April 2026, introduces instruments that materially change the risk architecture.
 Here is a technical overview.
-Nebraska TIF Framework TIF captures only[…]
+Nebraska TIF[…]

 Download the Technical Nebraska TIF Guide

-Our free Nebraska TIF Guide provides the statutory detail financial advisors need — covering the Community Development Law framework, CRA bond authority, substandard and blighted declaration requirements, cost-benefit analysis standards, the Notice to Divide Tax filing process, and the proposed conduit revenue bond and taxpayer agreement provisions under LB 1168.
-Built for professionals responsible for protecting the public interest.
+Our free Nebraska TIF Guide provides the statutory detail financial advisors need — covering the Community Development Law framework, CRA bond authority, substandard and blighted declaration requirements, cost-benefit analysis standards, the Notice to Divide Tax filing process, and the conduit revenue bond and taxpayer agreement provisions enacted under LB 1135.
+Download it as a technical reference for your next TIF engagement.

 Model the Increment Within Nebraska’s Unique Framework